petabite/uPixels/README.md

 ### `POST /execute`

 - Run animations from the Animations API and other methods via a POST request to this route from any device connected on the same network as your microcontroller.
-- All animations from the Animations API can be called from here as well as the `setStrip`, `setSegment`, and `clear` methods.
+- All animations from the Animations API can be called from here as well as the `set_strip`, `set_segment`, and `clear` methods.
 - BEWARE of infinite loop animations.
 Once you start them, they can't be stopped unless you do a hard reset!

 #### *Parameters*
 - This route takes a JSON body with an `action` and `params` to be passed to the `action`
 - *Required:*
-  - `action` - (string) name of function/animation to be run(name must be same as method names in documentation)
+  - `action` - (string) name of function/animation to be run (name must be camel-case version of the method name in documentation)
   - `params` - (object) named params to be passed to the function(if no params, pass an empty object)
     - When color is needed, pass a `color` object with `r`, `g`, `b` values, such as
       ```JSON